awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 aws rds modify-db-cluster ^
           --db-cluster-identifier sample-cluster ^
           --engine aurora-mysql ^
-          --engine-version 5.7.mysql_aurora.2.09.0 ^
+          --engine-version 5.7.mysql_aurora.2.10.2 ^
           --allow-major-version-upgrade ^
           --apply-immediately
 ```
 You can combine other CLI commands with `modify-db-cluster` to create an automated end\-to\-end process for performing and verifying upgrades\.
 For more information and examples, see [Aurora MySQL in\-place upgrade tutorial](#AuroraMySQL.Upgrading.Tutorial)\.

 **Note**
 If your cluster is part of an Aurora global database, the in\-place upgrade procedure is slightly different\.
 You call the [modify\-global\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-global-cluster.html) command operation instead of `modify-db-cluster`\.
 For more information, see [In\-place major upgrades for global databases](#AuroraMySQL.Upgrading.GlobalDB)\.

 ### RDS API<a name="AuroraMySQL.Upgrading.ModifyingDBCluster.API"></a>

- To upgrade the major version of an Aurora MySQL DB cluster, use the RDS API [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) operation with the following required parameters:
+To upgrade the major version of an Aurora MySQL DB cluster, use the RDS API operation [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) with the following required parameters:
 + `DBClusterIdentifier`
 + `Engine`
 + `EngineVersion`
 + `AllowMajorVersionUpgrade`
 + `ApplyImmediately` \(set to `true` or `false`\)

 **Note**
 If your cluster is part of an Aurora global database, the in\-place upgrade procedure is slightly different\.
 You call the [ModifyGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyGlobalClusterParameterGroup.html) operation instead of `ModifyDBCluster`\.
 For more information, see [In\-place major upgrades for global databases](#AuroraMySQL.Upgrading.GlobalDB)\.

 ## How in\-place upgrades affect the parameter groups for a cluster<a name="AuroraMySQL.Upgrading.ParamGroups"></a>

- Aurora parameter groups have different sets of configuration settings for clusters that are compatible with MySQL 5\.6 or 5\.7\.
-When you perform an in\-place upgrade, the upgraded cluster and all its instances must use corresponding 5\.7\-compatible cluster and instance parameter groups\.
-If your cluster and instances use the default 5\.6\-compatible parameter groups, the upgraded cluster and instance start with the default 5\.7\-compatible parameter groups\.
-If your cluster and instances use any custom parameter groups, you must create corresponding 5\.7\-compatible parameter groups and specify those during the upgrade process\.
+Aurora parameter groups have different sets of configuration settings for clusters that are compatible with MySQL 5\.6, 5\.7, or 8\.0\.
+When you perform an in\-place upgrade, the upgraded cluster and all its instances must use the corresponding cluster and instance parameter groups:

- If your original cluster uses a custom 5\.6\-compatible cluster parameter group, create a corresponding 5\.7\-compatible cluster parameter group\.
-You associate that parameter group with the cluster as part of the upgrade process\.
++ Your cluster and instances might use the default 5\.6\-compatible parameter groups\.
+If so, the upgraded cluster and instance start with the default 5\.7\-compatible parameter groups\.
+If your cluster and instances use any custom parameter groups, make sure to create corresponding 5\.7\-compatible parameter groups\.
+Also make sure to specify those during the upgrade process\.

- Similarly, create any corresponding 5\.7\-compatible DB parameter group\.
-You associate that parameter group with all the DB instances in the cluster as part of the upgrade process\.
++ Your cluster and instances might use the default 5\.7\-compatible parameter groups\.
+If so, the upgraded cluster and instance start with the default 8\.0\-compatible parameter groups\.
+If your cluster and instances use any custom parameter groups, make sure to create corresponding or 8\.0\-compatible parameter groups\.
+Also make sure to specify those during the upgrade process\.

 **Important**
- If you specify any custom parameter group during the upgrade process, you must manually reboot the cluster after the upgrade finishes\.
+ If you specify any custom parameter group during the upgrade process, make sure to manually reboot the cluster after the upgrade finishes\.
 Doing so makes the cluster begin using your custom parameter settings\.

-## Changes to cluster properties between Aurora MySQL version 1 and 2<a name="AuroraMySQL.Upgrading.Attrs"></a>
+## Changes to cluster properties between Aurora MySQL versions<a name="AuroraMySQL.Upgrading.Attrs"></a>

 For MySQL 5\.6\-compatible clusters, the value that you use for the `engine` parameter in AWS CLI commands or RDS API operations is `aurora`\.
-For MySQL 5\.7\-compatible or MySQL 8\.0\-compatible clusters, the corresponding value is `aurora-mysql`\.
-When you upgrade from Aurora MySQL version 1 to version 2 or version 3, make sure to change any applications or scripts you use to set up or manage Aurora MySQL clusters and DB instances\.
+For MySQL 5\.7–compatible or MySQL 8\.0–compatible clusters, the corresponding value is `aurora-mysql`\.
+When you upgrade from Aurora MySQL version 1 to version 2 or version 3, make sure to change any applications or scripts that you use to set up or manage Aurora MySQL clusters and DB instances\.

- Also, change your code that manipulates parameter groups to account for the fact that the default parameter group names are different for MySQL 5\.6\-, 5\.7\-, and 8\.0\-compatible clusters\.
+Also, change your code that manipulates parameter groups to account for the fact that the default parameter group names are different for 5\.6\-, 5\.7\-, and 8\.0\-compatible clusters\.
 The default parameter group name for Aurora MySQL version 1 clusters is `default.aurora5.6`\.
 The corresponding parameter group names for Aurora MySQL version 2 and 3 clusters are `default.aurora-mysql5.7` and `default.aurora-mysql8.0`\.

 For example, you might have code like the following that applies to your cluster before an upgrade\.

 ```
-# Add a new DB instance to a MySQL 5.6-compatible cluster.
+# Add a new DB instance to a MySQL 5.6–compatible cluster.
 aws rds create-db-instance --db-instance-identifier instance-2020-04-28-6889 --db-cluster-identifier cluster-2020-04-28-2690 \
   --db-instance-class db.t2.small --engine aurora --region us-east-1